RichardBradley/liquibase.github.com/quickstart/quickstart_lb.md

 ## Step 4: Check Your Database ##

 You will see that your database now contains a table called "department".
-Two other tables are created as well: "databasechangelog" and "databasechangeloglock".
-The databasechangelog table contains a list of all the statements that have been run against the database.
+To inpsect the H2 database that is a part of the tutorial, open a terminal, navigate to the folder that you extracted the Liquibase <code class="explicit">*.zip</code> or the <code class="explicit">*.tar.gz</code> to and run <code class="explicit">java -jar h2-1.4.199.jar</code>.<strong>Note: enter the specific version of the h2*.jar that you downloaded!</strong> Enter the JDBC URL, User Name, and Password from the <code class="explicit">liquibase.properties</code> file you created per the [tutorial setup](../quickstart.html).
+You will notice two other tables are created as well: "databasechangelog" and "databasechangeloglock".
+The databasechangelog table contains a list of all the changes that have been run against the database.
 The databasechangeloglock table is used to make sure two machines don't attempt to modify the database at the same time.

 ## Next Steps ##